ansible/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

         Ensure: Present
         Key: HKEY_LOCAL_MACHINE\SOFTWARE\ExampleKey
         ValueName: TestValue
-        ValueData: TestDatai
+        ValueData: TestData

-In Ansible 2.8, the ``win_dsc`` module will now automatically validate the input options from Ansible with the DSC definition.
+Starting in Ansible 2.8, the ``win_dsc`` module automatically validates the input options from Ansible with the DSC definition.
 This means Ansible will fail if the option name is incorrect, a mandatory option is not set, or the value is not a valid choice.
-When running Ansible with a verbosity level or 3 or more (``-vvv``), the return value will contain the possible invocation options based on the ``resource_name`` specified.
+When running Ansible with a verbosity level of 3 or more (``-vvv``), the return value will contain the possible invocation options based on the ``resource_name`` specified.
 Here is an example of the invocation output for the above ``Registry`` task::